 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 No significant material orders have been passed by the regulators or courts ortribunals which would impact the going concern status of the Company and its futureoperations.

 AUDITORS a.
 Statutory Auditors

 M/s.
 Anandam & Co.
-Chartered Accountants (Firm Registration Number 000125S) wereappointed as the Statutory Auditors by the Members of the Company at the 20th AnnualGeneral Meeting (AGM) to hold office from the conclusion of the 17th AGM until theconclusion of the 20th AGM of the Company (subject to ratification by the Members at everysubsequent
+Chartered Accountants (Firm Registration Number 000125S) wereappointed as the Statutory Auditors by the Members of the Company at the 20th AnnualGeneral Meeting (AGM) to hold office from the conclusion of the 20th AGM until theconclusion of the 25th AGM of the Company (subject to ratification by the Members at everysubsequent

 b.
 Secretarial Auditors